garritfra/garrit.xyz/content/posts/2023-04-28-serverless-framework-retrospective.md

 ---
 title: "Serverless Framework Retrospective"
 date: "2023-04-28"
-tags: "100DaysToOffload, infrastructure, aws, note, terraform, learnings, devops, serverless"
+tags: "100DaysToOffload, infrastructure, aws, note, terraform, learnings, devops, serverless, tech"
 ---

 A current project requires the infrastructure to be highly scalable.
 It's expected that > 50k Users hit the platform within a five minute period.
 Regular ECS containers take about one minute to scale up.
 That just won't cut it.
 I decided to go all in on the [serverless](https://www.serverless.com/) framework on AWS.
 Here's how it went.